Dan4ik7/Guides/README.md

        protocol: TCP
        targetPort: 5432
    ```
-   - **Why?** By default, the NGINX ingress controller service only exposes ports `80` and `443`.
+   -  By default, the NGINX ingress controller service only exposes ports `80` and `443`.
 Adding port `5432` ensures that PostgreSQL traffic can reach the ingress controller.

 3. Save and exit the editor.